rimini-protokoll/the_walks/static/texts/medias/en_siQu3iex.md

 *Kamran Sorusch*

+Composition

+*Frank Böhle*

 Thank you

 *Jannis Grimm, Institut für Protest und Bewegungsforschung*"
 ---
 This walk starts at a roundabout.
-A place where everything is revolving and in motion.
+A place where everything is revolving and in circular motion.
 A place for a revolution?
 How many roundabouts are there where you live?
 And what if all that motion were to stop?
 Choose a roundabout and start your walk as soon as you arrive.